Incidents of Travel in Chichen Itza: Ethnographic Analysis of the Spring Equinox at Chichen Itza

 The equinox event is a state-sponsored tourism ritual and celebration of the Maya.
 In 1928 after reconstructing the main pyramid of Chichén Itzá, which is called the Castillo (or Castle) and the Pyramid of Kukulcan, archaeologists noticed a peculiar phenomena involving the setting sun and the pyramid.
 Specifically, the setting sun casts shadow of the northwest corner of the pyramid onto the balustrade of the north staircase.
 Beginning in 1974 this began to be interpreted as the symbolic descent of K'uk'ulcan.
-The name of this god is often translated as Feathered Serpent but is a literal rendition in Maya of the Nahautl name Quetzalcoatl.
+The name of this god is often translated as Feathered Serpent but is a literal rendition in Maya of the Nahuatl name Quetzalcoatl.

 Beginning in 1984 the State Government of Yucatán, Mexico, in collaboration with the federal National Institute of Anthropology and History, began to develop a tourist ritual celebration that included traditional Yucatec dance called Jarana, reconstructed pre-columbian dances and music, classical Yucatec guitar trios and an explanation of the equinox phenomenon according to the most prevalent and dominant archaeoastronomical interpretation.
 Performers included both professionals and student groups ranging in age from children to adult dance and music groups throughout the state.
 It was a general celebration of Maya and Yucatecan cultures.